Prioritising clarity around competence, qualifications and licensing requirements.

 - Transitionally licensed financial advice providers have up to two years to apply for, and be granted, a full licence from the FMA.

-All financial advice providers who give advice to retail clients must have obtained a full licence by the FMA.
+All financial advice providers who give regulated advice to retail clients must have obtained a full licence.

 - Any remaining transitional licences expire.
 Advice can no longer be provided under a transitional licence.

 - Competency safe harbour ceases.
 All industry participants must meet the competency requirements in the Code of Conduct to be able to provide financial advice.

 Over the coming months, the FMA will work with the industry in order to help participants understand and get ready for the new financial advice regime and licensing.